 A desirable WHR ranges from 0.90-.95 (men) and 0.80-0.90 (women).
 Higher numbers, usually those with apple body shape, have increased risks for heart disease and diabetes.
 Some studies have shown that WHR is a better predictor of health outcomes than BMI because it measures more accurately the distribution of fat in your body5 .

 BMI is meant to be a general guide, not an exact measurement.
 Since BMI only considers height and weight, it may not accurately reflect the amount of body fat you have.
 For example, BMI does not consider muscle mass or your age.

 2. Can BMI tell me how much weight I need to gain or lose?

-If you want to know whether you are on course with your fitness goals, you will need to be measured by a professional.
+If you want to know whether you are on course with your fitness goals, you must be measured by a professional.
 The process of finding out your body fat percentage will vary depending on the method used.
-Some common methods include calipers and scales.
-Calipers measure skinfold thickness while scales measure electrical resistance, otherwise known as bioelectrical impedance analysis (BIA).
+Some standard techniques include calipers and scales.
+Calipers measure skinfold thickness, while scales measure electrical resistance or bioelectrical impedance analysis (BIA).